bupthpc/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/01-aie_a_to_z/04-ps_application_creation_run_all.md

    1. Build the **simple_aie_application_system_project** project for Hardware  (Click ***Build All*** under **HARDWARE** in the Flow navigator).

-## Step 6: Run the System in Hardware
+## Step 6A: Run the System in Hardware via SD Boot

 Use the SD card to run the application.